mqq-marek/ProjectEuler-254/README.md

 for next sum based on previous one,

 The approach which works here after detailed analysis of the data:
-- Take some starting point and frame which are based for our approach
+- Take some starting point and frame
-- for i in range(start, start + frame) sum all digits 9 fo g(i) in
+- for i in range(start, start + frame) sum all digits 9 for g(i) in
   this range
 - next repeat the same for few next steps range(start+frame, start+2*frame) and so on
 - try to find something which allows you to describe sum of next frame as combination of previous frame sum.
-  That is possible that you need to work with different frame size and start point.
+  That is possible that you need to work with different frame sizes and different start points.
 - You need to find some rules which will define sum_sg(i+1) as some combinations of earlier step.
 Something similar to recurrent definition of factorial or Fibonacci.